-The obligations of the Company under the Indenture, including the repurchase obligation resulting from a Change of Control, are guaranteed, fully and unconditionally and jointly and severally, on a senior unsecured basis, by: (a) all the existing and all future Canadian Restricted Subsidiaries and U.S. Restricted Subsidiaries of the Company; (b) Novelis of Brasil Ltda., Novelis Lut., Novelis Europe Holdings Limited, Novelis AG, Novelis PAE S.A.S., Novelis Lut., Novelis Curpe Holdings Limited, Novelis AG, Novelis PAE S.A.S., Novelis Lut., Novelis Madeira, Unipessoal, Lda and Novelis Services Limited; and (c) any other Restricted Subsidiaries of the Company that Guarantee Debt in the future under Credit Facilities, provided that the borrower of such Debt is the Company or a Canadian Restricted Subsidiary or a U.S. Restricted Subsidiary.
+The obligations of the Company under the Indenture, including the repurchase obligation resulting from a Change of Control, are guaranteed, fully and unconditionally and jointly and severally, on a senior unsecured basis, by: (a) all the existing and all future Canadian Restricted Subsidiaries and U.S. Restricted Subsidiaries of the Company; (b) Novelis do Brasil Ltda., Novelis UK Ltd., Novelis Europe Holdings Limited, Novelis Aluminium Holding Company, Novelis Deutschland GmbH, Novelis Switzerland SA, Novelis Technology AG, Novelis AG, Novelis PAE S.A.S., Novelis Luxembourg S.A., Novelis Madeira, Unipessoal, Lda and Novelis Services Limited; and (c) any other Restricted Subsidiaries of the Company that Guarantee Debt in the future under Credit Facilities, provided that the borrower of such Debt is the Company or a Canadian Restricted Subsidiary or a U.S. Restricted Subsidiary.
 See "- Certain Covenants - Future Subsidiary Guarantors."
 Each Subsidiary Guarantor is "100% owned" by the Company within the meaning of Rule 3-10(h)(i) of Regulation S-X. Each Subsidiary Guarantor's liability under its Subsidiary Guaranty is limited to the lesser of (i) the aggregate amount of the Company's obligations under the Notes and the Indenture or (ii) the amount, if any, which would not have (1) rendered the Subsidiary Guarantor "insolvent" (as such term is defined in the Federal Bankruptcy Code and in the Debtor and Creditor Law of the State of New York) or (2) left it with unreasonably small capital at the time its Subsidiary Guaranty with respect to the Notes was entered into, after giving effect to the incurrence of existing Debt immediately before such time.
 The liability of each Subsidiary Guarantor under its Subsidiary Guaranty will also be subject to the limitations applicable under local law, including limitations related to insolvency, minimum capital requirements and fraudulent conveyances.
-For example, with respect to Novelis Deutschland GmbH, its liability under its Subsidiary Guaranty is limited to the extent that its net assets (Eigenkapital) may not fall
+For example, with respect to Novelis Deutschland GmbH, its liability under its Subsidiary Guaranty is limited to the extent that its net assets (Eigenkapital) may not fall below the amount of its stated share capital (Stammkapital) as a result of the enforcement of the Subsidiary Guaranty and that such an enforcement must not result in a breach of the prohibition of insolvency causing intervention (Verbot des existenzvernichtenden Eingriffs) by depriving Novelis Deutschland GmbH of the liquidity necessary to fulfill its financial liabilities to its creditors.
+With respect to the Subsidiary Guarantors organized under Swiss law, namely, Novelis AG, Novelis Switzerland S,A, and Novelis Technology AG, the liability of each such Subsidiary Guarantor under its Subsidiary Guaranty is limited to the maximum amount of its profits and reserves available for distribution.